 Plus, if we’re going to question everything, we may as well start with the root of how this process of leaving ticket comments came to be.

 I hope this helps make you a more effective communicator on your teams.
 As a PM, communication is so critical to my success, my team’s success, and my clients’ successes.
 So I intend to continually improve my communication skills and educate others to do so as well.
-This helps me smell smoke earlier and keep expectations aligned and projects successful.
+This helps me smell smoke earlier and keep expectations aligned and projects successfully.